-This sweet and sour candy is actually just condensed version of Pixy Sticks.
+Believe it or not, SweetTarts are actually just a condensed version of Pixy Sticks.
 When parents began to bemoan the mess that Pixy Sticks created, the company compacted the recipe into round, flat tablets.

 This gum’s flavor may have only lasted one-and-a-half chews, but that didn’t stop everyone from chomping up pack after pack.
-(Get your own here!)
-While not the original intended mascot, a zebra named Yipes eventually became the face of Fruit Stripe Gum, with temporary tattoos of the zebra included inside the packs of gum.
+While not the original intended mascot, a zebra named Yipes eventually became the face of Fruit Stripe Gum, with temporary tattoos of the zebra included inside the packs.

 In 1971, “Charlie and the Chocolate Factory” starring Gene Wilder hit the theaters, and Beaker Confections released a whole line of brightly colored candies under the name of Willy Wonka, including Laffy Taffy.
 However, Laffy Taffy was the only candy to have jokes printed on the packaging.
 Get it?
 Laffy?

 Sometimes danger is part of the fun!
-Despite a large marketing campaign and even a special hotline set up by the FDA for frantic parents, rumors persisted for years that this candy would make your stomach boil and explode if consumed with soda.
+Despite a large marketing campaign and even a special hotline set up by the FDA for frantic parents, rumors persisted for years that Pop Rocks would make your stomach boil and explode if consumed with soda.
 This snack will make you feel like a kid again.

-This candy exploded into popularity in 1982 because of a little alien just trying to call home.
+Reese’s Pieces exploded into popularity in 1982 because of a little alien just trying to call home.
 The film “E.T.” featured the candy, a promotional spot turned down by M&Ms. Check out these other recipes inspired by iconic movies for your next movie night.

-Often thought to be named after a Dr. Seuss character, these little candies are similar to rock candy with their irregular, unusual shapes.
+Often thought to be named after a Dr. Seuss character, Nerds are similar to rock candy with their irregular, unusual shapes.
 The candy would be one of the biggest in the 1980s and was named Candy of the Year by the National Candy Wholesalers Association in 1985.
 (If you haven’t tried it already, you need to try vanilla ice cream with nerds on top!)

 Sour Patch Kids, also known as “The Very Bad Kids” in France, were originally released as “Mars Men,” but they got a new name and image to coincide with the popularity of The Cabbage Patch Kids in 1985.
 This branding helped catapult them into popularity.